 Michael Kaleponi: 47.85 / 40 = 1.19625 = 119.64%

 Common uses of Attendance Rate

-Attendance Rate is a great way to quickly spot outliers where an agent has been scheduled for substantially more hours than they actually worked, or vice versa.
-You can filter by an attendance rate that is under/over a designated percentage to quick spot these outliers.
+Attendance Rate is a great way to quickly spot outliers where an agent has been scheduled for substantially more hours than they actually worked or vice versa.
+You can filter by an attendance rate that is under/over a designated percentage to quickly spot these outliers.

 Downfalls of Attendance Rate